MISSION

 OUR HISTORY

 American Blues Theater was founded in July 1985 by a director, playwright, actor, and designer.
 The company dedicated itself to new and classic American plays.
 Richard Christiansen of the Chicago Tribune cited American Blues as one of three companies in his editorial “Chicago Theater Forges New Standards of Glory.”
 In August of 1993, the company leased a warehouse on Byron and Lincoln.
 In 38 days, James Leaming led a community-based 90+ volunteer crew to transform the space into an intimate 134-seat theater.
-During 1985-1996, numerous Ensemble members served as executive artistic leadership, including William Payne, Carmen Roman, and Andi Dymond.
+Between 1985-1996, numerous Ensemble members served as executive artistic leadership (including William Payne, Carmen Roman, and Andrea J. Dymond) and produced 16 plays and several festivals.

 From 1997-2009, the company was led by artistic directors from outside of the Ensemble.
-Under the leadership of Brian Russell and Damon Kiely (‘97-‘07), the theater’s name changed to American Theater Company (ATC), the mission statement was revised, and the business expanded.
+Under the leadership of Brian Russell (’97-’02) and Damon Kiely (’02-’07), the theater’s name changed to American Theater Company (ATC), the mission statement was revised, and the business expanded.
 In 2008, under new management, the Ensemble theater practice was dismantled.
-After 18 months of talks with new management, all four Founders and every Ensemble member prior to 2008 chose to leave the ATC organization in March 2009 citing “major administrative and artistic differences”.
+After 18 months of talks with new management, all four Founders and every Ensemble member prior to 2008 left the ATC organization in March 2009 citing major administrative differences.

-The Ensemble immediately reformed and reorganized under its original name American Blues Theater.
+In March 2009, the Ensemble immediately reorganized under its original name American Blues Theater.
 Ensemble member Gwendolyn Whiteside became the Artistic Director in 2010.
 Under her leadership, American Blues has nearly doubled the size of its Ensemble, added Artistic Affiliates, and diversified its base of artists.
 She created the nationally-recognized annual Blue Ink Award; implemented community service into the company’s mission; and adapted the arts education program in Chicago Public Schools serving nearly 4,000 students annually.
 During her tenure, she secured the first endowment, first reserve fund, and first permanent artistic home in the company’s history.

 “Feels like home!”